tejasbenibagde/jivio/README.md

 - `concat(array, ...values)`: Merges arrays and/or values into a new array.
 - `difference(array, ...values)`: Returns the values from the first array not present in any of the other arrays.
 - `differenceBy(array, ...values, iteratee)`: Same as difference, but accepts an iteratee to apply to each element for comparison.
+- `flatten(array, depth)`: Flattens a nested array to a specified depth.
+- `uniq(array)`: Removes duplicate values from an array.
+- `zip(...arrays)`: Combines arrays into a single array of grouped elements.
+- `unzip(array)`: Splits an array of grouped elements into separate arrays.

+### Object Functions:

+- `get(obj, path, defaultValue)`: Safely gets a nested property in an object.
+- `set(obj, path, value)`: Safely sets a nested property in an object.
+- `has(obj, path)`: Checks if a nested property exists within an object.

 ### Collection Functions: